TousAntiCovid/CLEA-exposure-verification/documents/CLEA-specification-EN.md

 - `LSPtype = 1`: for a QR code compatible with an asynchronous scan (i.e., before, during, or after visiting a location).
 	The QR code is necessarily static (i.e., the LTId/LTKey remain constant over the whole period), qrCodeRenewalInterval is necessarily equal to 0 (i.e., there is no renewal), and there is no freshness check.
 	This QR code corresponds to a unique event, that takes place at a well defined time.
-	The check-in timestamp is the one provided in the clear-text part of the LSP, `t_event`, and not the timestamp when scaning the QR code (which may happen several days before or after the visit).
+	The check-in timestamp is the one provided in the clear-text part of the LSP, `t_event`, and not the timestamp when scanning the QR code (which may happen several days before or after the visit).
 	Sometimes, the check-in time may not exactly correspond to the reality (e.g., case of a delayed train), but this is not an issue since all users will use the same time.
 	When meaningful (e.g., a train trip), a duration information is also provided in the clear-text part of the LSP, otherwise